Trading Resource List

 Tradingview – Multi-market charting platform.
 Basic but good for beginners.

-Bybit – Bybit has been my go-to exchange for trading Bitcoin and other crypto derivatives.
+Bybit – Bybit is also an alternative for trading Bitcoin and other crypto derivatives, offering a non-KYC option.

 Tradingriot Bootcamp – In-depth video guide about everything you need to be able to use concepts of Price action, orderflow and auction market theory in your trading.